meroton/docs/docs/improved-chroot-in-buildbarn/the-problem-with-special-filesystems.md

     Thread 'main' panicked at 'failed to get current_exe: no /proc/self/exe available.
 Is /proc mounted?

+The goal of this series is to [solve this], so you never have to worry about the problem stated here.

 There are also problems with `go`, `node`, `javac` that have been observed in the [bb-deployments] repo.
-Just like `rustc`, the `go` compiler tries to find itself through `/proc/self/exe` and find the GOROOT based on that path.
+Just like `rustc`, the `go` compiler tries to find itself through `/proc/self/exe` and find the `GOROOT` based on that path.
 We have used [bb-deployments] as the development repo when diagnosing this problem and developing patches, it can be built successfully when the filesystems are mounted.

-[this series]: /docs/improved-chroot-in-Buildbarn/implementing-mountat/
+[solve this]: /docs/improved-chroot-in-Buildbarn/implementing-mountat/
 [`fuse` and `chroot` setup]: /docs/improved-chroot-in-buildbarn/chroot-in-buildbarn/

 ## Mounting the special filesystems in the worker?